 - Mauro Pawlowski guitar, electronics, vocals

-- Jurgen De bruyn theorbo, vocals
+- Jurgen De bruyn theorbo, vocals, artistic direction

 - Timo Van Luijk sound art